Banff

 Solid airport hotel for arrival and departure nights.
 Spacious rooms, great breakfast.
 We used 8K Hyatt points on arrival and 9.5K on departure — fantastic redemption value.

 Fly into Calgary International (YYC) — about 1.5 hours from Banff.
-We split our flights across two strategies: one-way on 50K Delta points booking WestJet (a great transfer if you have Amex points going to Delta), and the return on cash — partially offset by our Capital One Venture X $147 travel credit, bringing the net outbound cost to just $22.
-Once Jasper fully reopens, consider flying into Edmonton (YEG) for a Banff → Jasper loop and flying home from the other airport.
+We split our flights across two strategies: one-way on 50K Delta points booking WestJet (a great transfer if you have Amex points going to Delta), and the return on cash — partially offset by our Capital One Venture X $147 travel credit, bringing the net outbound cost to just $572.
+With Jasper now reopened after the 2024 wildfire recovery, consider flying into Edmonton (YEG) for a Banff → Jasper loop and flying home from the other airport.

 YYC airport security is remarkably smooth — passport scan machines, print the receipt, show it on the way out.
 Genuinely impressive.